Brewski Craft Beer Bar

 Fancy a nice beer with views to die for?
-Then head over to the newest rooftop beer bar BREWSKI at Radisson Blu on Sukhumvit Road,
+Then head over to the newest rooftop beer bar Brewski at Radisson Blu on Sukhumvit Road where a plethora of local and international beers await your taste buds.

 We were invited along to a craft beer tasting event that included other members of Bangkok’s press, Radisson Blu General Manager Peter Feran, and beer specialist – or Instigator – Brain Bartusch of Beervana Thailand.
 A selection of bottled beers were assembled for the gathered media to sample, but with the sun just about to set, most journos were busily snapping shots of the sunset, which I may add was pretty spectacular.
 Once the pleasantries had been disposed with, it was time to get down to the serious matter of tasting the beers.